gowthamgutha/tauri-app/README.md

 # Directory structure

-`src-tauri` -- (Backend) This contains the Rust programs that are used for backend functionality.
+1. `src-tauri` -- (Backend) This contains the Rust programs that are used for backend functionality.

-`src` -- (Frontend) This contains the svelte files that is used for the frontend.
+2. `src` -- (Frontend) This contains the svelte files that is used for the frontend.

+# A brief on the Svelte, Tauri and Rust

 In svelte, a component is a conglomeration of HTML, CSS and JavaScript where HTMl provides the structure of the component, CSS provides its styling and JavaScript defines its functionality.